ynozaki/myMachineLearning/README.txt

 $git clone “Path to the folder to be cloned” “folder to be created”

 #Pull
-$git pull “Path to the folder to be pulled”
+$git pull “Path to the folder to be pulled” “branch(master)”

+#Create new branch
+$git branch “new branch”
+->then $git checkout “new branch”, to switch.

 #Show
 $git show (to see the latest commit ID)
 $git statue (to see On branch master)
 $git log
+$git log —-oneline
-$git log —oneline
+$git log —-graph —-all —-format=“%x09%an%x09%h %d %s”
+$git config --global alias.tree 'log --graph --all --format="%x09%C(cyan bold)%an%Creset %x09%x09%C(yellow)%h%Creset %C(magenta reverse)%d%Creset %s"'
 $git diff “old” “new”
+$git branch

+#Stash
+$git stash (or stash save “comment”)
+$git stash list
+$git stash pop (or stash apply)

+#Change your email address
+$git filter-branch —env-filter ‘GIT_AUTHOER_EMAIL=“hoge@hohemail.com”’ HEAD
+$git filter-branch —env-filter ‘GIT_AUTHOER_EMAIL=“hoge@hohemail.com”’ — —all
+(before do it, do for safety: $cp -r ../project ../project.back)

+For more detail, go Kawanabe Masanori’s Web, “Zarigani ga miteta…”.
+Good luck!